Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Each case is fundamentally distinct, with various factors determining the final settlement or court award.
 This includes:

-Whether your amputation was due to a work-related incident, medical malpractice, or an accident caused by someone else’s negligence, Rosenfeld Injury Lawyers is here to help you seek justice and pursue the compensation necessary for recovery and adjustment.
+Whether your amputation was due to a work-related incident, medical malpractice, or an accident caused by someone else’s negligence, Rosenfeld Injury Lawyers is here to help you hold the negligent parties accountable and pursue compensation for recovery and adjustment.

 Don’t hesitate to contact us to schedule your free consultation.
 Call us at (888) 424-5757 or contact us online to discuss how we can assist you.